honojs/website/api/exception.md

 ## Handling HTTPException

-You can handle the thrown HTTPException in `app.onError`.
+You can handle the thrown HTTPException with `app.onError`.

 ```ts
 app.onError((err, c) => {